 Really this injury should be considered as a syndrome, as trauma to the coccyx often affects the sacrum, the sacro-iliac joints and the myriad of muscles around the coccyx.
 And of course, the trauma may well have affected the spinal joints as well.

 So, chiropractic begins with a thorough examination.
 Has there been fracture of the coccyx or even the sacrum?
 Is it black and blue?

 Fortunately, the skin is very tight around the coccyx, and can be used in most cases to correct the subluxated coccyx.
 The treatment is not usually particularly painful, despite the fact that the general area is so sore - as your chiropractor uses the skin away from the joint to correct the subluxation.

 Occasionally, it has to be done rectally.
 This also is not painful, but obviously awkward and embarrassing.
 I have never seen research, but on the odd occasion when I have had to do an internal correction of the coccyx, I have been of the opinion that it can be treated even more quickly.
 This is perhaps because at the same moment one can do cross friction of the adjacent ligaments and deep pelvic muscles.

 I recently had a patient referred by another chiropractor, because it's generally known that when necessary I will do an internal coccyx treatment.
-The man had had two years of unremitting coccyx pain that had not responded to medical or an external chiropractic treatment.
+The man had two years of unremitting coccyx pain that had not responded to medical or an external manipulative treatment.

-Within three treatments he was 90 percent and at the fourth consult a month later had no coccyx pain at all.
+Within three treatments he was 90 percent better and at the fourth consult a month later had no coccyx pain at all.

 made me wonder why it is that I, and others, are so reluctant to do an